tbogaert/ovs-org/www.openvstorage.org/content/doc/Getting Started.md

 -   Open the GUI on the IP address of the KVM node and login with the default administrator credentials username:admin, password:admin.
 -   Go to the Storage Router detail page and select the Physical Disk Management tab.
-Assign a db and scrub role to at least one SSD disk.
+Assign a DB and scrub role to at least one SSD disk.
 Assign read and write roles to SSDs you want to use as cache.
 -   In case you want to run Open vStorage hyperconverged, create an Open vStorage Backend in the Backend section.
 Note that running Open vStorage as hyperconverged solution will require you to [get a free